 - 1. Articulate the criteria and controversy regarding the definition of abnormal behavior. - 2.
 Demonstrate knowledge of the prevalence and historical/ contemporary views of abnormal behavior. - 3.
 Describe current practices of diagnosis, assessment, and research (including DSM) in classifying disorders and determining the need for treatment. - 4.
 Describe the major techniques and theoretical approaches to understanding and treating abnormal behavior. - 5.
 Identify the major diagnostic categories and distinguish among the symptoms, proposed causes, and preferred treatments of each of the following disorders:

-Anxiety and Stress Disorders
+Anxiety and Stress Disorders Mood Disorders

-Schizophrenia

-Sexual Disorders

-Eating Disorders

-Mood Disorders

-Substance Disorders
+Schizophrenia Substance Disorders

-Personality Disorders
+Sexual Disorders Personality Disorders

-Somatic Disorders
+Eating Disorders Somatic Disorders

-Disorders of Childhood and Adolescence
+Disorders of Childhood & Adolescence Cognitive Disorders of Old Age

 FORMAT: